HappyFartingLittleDog/DataQuerySystem/README.md

 1. `yarn pretty` to prettify your project code.

-1. `yarn start` to start the server, use localhost:4321 to access
+1. `yarn start` to start the server.

-## Running and testing from an IDE
+## Running

-IntelliJ Ultimate should be automatically configured the first time you open the project (IntelliJ Ultimate is a free download through their students program)
+Go to the project directory, run `yarn install`, then run `yarn start` to start the server and use localhost:4321 to access.
+To perform query, you need to add dataset first by selecting one of the zip file under test/resources/archives.

 ### License